-Steamy, water-logged swamps, primitive amphibians trawling the undergrowth for food and gigantic insects buzzing overhead – this was the image of the Carboniferous period (which lasted from about 360 to 300 million years ago) that every illustrated natural history book I ever read as a child drilled into my mind’s eye.
+Steamy, water-logged swamps.
+Primitive amphibians trawling the undergrowth for food.
+Gigantic insects buzzing overhead.
+This was the image of the Carboniferous period (which lasted from about 360 to 300 million years ago) that every illustrated natural history book I ever read as a child drilled into my mind’s eye.
 Great rainforests of clubmosses, horse-tails and ferns ranged throughout the tropics.
-Oxygen levels were much higher than they are today – allowing invertebrates to grow to extraordinary sizes.
+Oxygen levels were much higher than they are today, allowing invertebrates to grow to extraordinary sizes.
 Amphibians were the dominant land vertebrates during this time and ran the gamut from small newt-like creatures to large predators similar in appearance to modern crocodiles.
-It was in this lush, wet world that the very first Amniotes, the rather diminutive ancestors of modern reptiles, mammals and birds, made their debut.
+It was in this lush, wet world that the very first amniotes, the rather diminutive ancestors of modern reptiles, mammals and birds, made their debut.
 This section of Fins to Feet, will deal with the appearance of this animal group – a critical event in evolutionary history that completed the vertebrate conquest of land.

 The amniote kinship of mammals and reptiles

 In contrast to Amphibians, both Mammals and Reptiles are fully terrestrially adapted organisms.
-The exceptions to this rule include a relatively small number of reptile and mammal lineages that became secondarily adapted to living in the water – like, for example, whales and ichthyosaurs – though they still retain a number of features, common to all ‘amniotes’, that betray their terrestrial ancestry.
+The exceptions to this rule include a relatively small number of reptile and mammal lineages that became secondarily adapted to living in the water – like, for example, whales and ichthyosaurs.
+Even these retain a number of features, common to all ‘amniotes’, that betray their terrestrial ancestry.